 It’s easy to see payers as faceless organizations, but there are real people on the other side.
 Building a good relationship with your state’s Medicaid contacts can be incredibly helpful.
 When you have a question or run into an issue, having a direct contact can help you get answers quickly.
 Make an effort to understand their specific submission requirements and stay informed about any policy changes.
 Proactive communication and collaboration with key stakeholders are essential.
 A friendly, professional approach can turn a potentially adversarial relationship into a cooperative one, making it easier to resolve problems when they arise.

-How to Manage Your Cash Flow During Delays
+Your Cash Flow Survival Guide for Payment Delays

 Waiting on Medicaid reimbursements can feel like you’re in limbo, especially when payroll is due and expenses are piling up.
 But you don’t have to let these delays dictate your agency’s financial health.
 With a few smart strategies, you can keep your cash flow steady and your operations running smoothly, even when payments are slow to arrive.
 It’s all about being proactive instead of reactive.
 By planning for delays, knowing your options for quick funding, and spotting trouble before it starts, you can stay in control of your agency’s finances and continue providing excellent care to your patients.